Self Management Skills Class 10 Notes PDF Quick Guide

 Session 3: Self-motivation

-Self-motivation is the internal drive that compels us to take action, achieve goals, and enhance our well-being independently, without external influence.
+Self-motivation is simply the force within you that drives you to do things.
+Self-motivation is what pushes us to achieve our goals, feel happy and improve our quality of life.
 In other words, it is our ability to do the things that need to be done without someone or something influencing us.

 There are two type of motivation –